Miraeld/seo-crawler/explanations.md

 To solve this problem, the following steps are undertaken:

-1. **Crawling**: A PHP class `SeoCrawlerCrawl` is implemented which handles the crawling operations.
+1. **Crawling**: A PHP class `Crawler` is implemented which handles the crawling operations.
 It uses WordPress's `wp_remote_get` function to fetch web page content and `DOMDocument` to parse the HTML and extract the links.

-2. **Database Operations**: The `SeoCrawlerDb` class communicates with the WordPress database, storing the results of the crawl.
+2. **Database Operations**: The `DbTable` class communicates with the WordPress database, storing the results of the crawl.

 3. **Sitemap Generation**: As part of the crawling process, a `sitemap.html` file is generated.